-Also, beginning at a point in the southerly line of One Hundred and Seventieth street, distant 370 feet westerly from the westerly line of Tenth avenue; thence southerly and parallel with said avenue, distance 913.18 feet to the northerly line of One Hundred and Sixty-sixth street; thence westerly along said line 80 feet; thence northerly, distance 913.18 feet to the southerly line of One Hundred and Seventieth street; thence easterly, distance 80 feet to the point or place of beginning.
+Also, beginning at a point in the southerly line of One Hundred and Seventieth street, distant 370 feet westerly from the westerly line of Tenth avenue; thence southerly and parallel with said avenue, distance 973.18 feet to the northerly line of One Hundred and Sixty-sixth street; thence westerly along said line 80 feet; thence northerly, distance 973.18 feet to the southerly line of One Hundred and Seventieth street; thence easterly, distance 80 feet to the point or place of beginning.

-Also, beginning at a point in the southerly line of One Hundred and Sixty-sixth street, distance 370 feet westerly from the westerly line of Tenth avenue; thence southerly and parallel with Tenth avenue, distance 250 feet to the northerly line of One Hundred and Sixty-fifth street; thence westerly 17.07 feet to the easterly line of Kingsbridge road; thence northerly, distance 147.38 feet to the southerly line of One Hundred and Sixty-sixth street; thence easterly along said line, distance 80 feet to the point or place of beginning.
+Also, beginning at a point in the southerly line of One Hundred and Sixty-sixth street, distance 370 feet westerly from the westerly line of Tenth avenue; thence southerly and parallel with Tenth avenue, distance 250 feet to the northerly line of One Hundred and Sixty-fifth street; thence westerly 17.07 feet to the easterly line of Kingsbridge road; thence northerly along said line, distance 120.57 feet; thence northerly, distance 147.38 feet to the southerly line of One Hundred and Sixty-sixth street; thence easterly along said line, distance 80 feet to the point or place of beginning.